NicholasSebastian/UoW-Sols-Poodle/README.md

 I wanted to learn Selenium and BeautifulSoup.
 Also, I thought it would be pretty cool.

+## Licensing
+The script is licensed under the MIT License.

 ## Special Thanks
 Authors of all libraries / modules used in the development of this script, in no particular order:
 * BeautifulSoup - HTML parsing.